-Vendors will pay separately from the application process, AFTER receiving notification of acceptance.
-Payment of fees must be completed seven (7) business days after notification of acceptance or spot will be given to another applicant.
+Vendors will pay separately from the application process, AFTER receiving notification of conditional acceptance.
+Payment of fees must be completed seven (7) business days after notification or spot may be given to another applicant.

 Tasting hours are from Noon to 3 p.m. — or until the contest chili runs out.